yuqiii-wang/KnowledgeNotes/languages/python/spacy/spacy.md

 See https://explosion.ai/blog/parsing-english-in-python for syntactic dependency parsing background info.

+The tag annotation is per Stanford annotation guidelines.

 #### `attribute_ruler`

 * Add custom rules to transform texts with added lemma and pos.